abcdec/MinFFS/README.md

     C:\wxWidgets\build\msw> C:\MinGW\bin\mingw32-make.exe -f makefile.gcc
 ```

-NOTE: It is strongly recommended to set WXWIN environment variable when building wxWidgets libraries although some wxWidgets document says to set up the variable is "not necessary".
+NOTE: It is strongly recommended to set WXWIN environment variable when building wxWidgets libraries although some wxWidgets documents say to set up the variable is "not necessary".
 Some strange run-time exceptions ("Application stopped unexpectedly" due to Segmentation Fault) were observed and fix was to rebuild wxWidget with WXWIN defiend.

-NOTE: After initail installation, if MinGW toolset version is updated for any reason, it is strongly recommended to rebuild wxWidgets libraries from scratch to avoid unnecessary troubles.
+NOTE: After initial installation, if MinGW toolset version is updated for any reason, it is strongly recommended to rebuild wxWidgets libraries from scratch to avoid unnecessary troubles.

 ### Installation Step 3.
 Install Boost